technologies-of-history/course/schedule.md

 ---

 ### Readings
 - Carol Pal, _Republic of Women: Rethinking the Republic of Letters in the Seventeenth Century_ (Cambridge: Cambridge University Press, 2012), 1–21.
+[Available as an eBook in the [TCU Library](https://tcu.primo.exlibrisgroup.com/permalink/01TCU_INST/5m6o0r/alma990018472210208721).]
-- Dena Goodman, _Becoming a Woman in the Age of Letters_ (Ithaca: Cornell University Press, 2009), 1–15.
+- Dena Goodman, _Becoming a Woman in the Age of Letters_ (Ithaca: Cornell University Press, 2009), 1–15, 100–132.
+[Available on D2L]

 ### Digital Assignments